Tara | Edited by Steve N

 Once there were lots of different online DVD rental companies vying your business, but now the market has shrunk, and there are just two key players:

 The independent online DVD and Blu-ray rental service Cinema Paradiso first launched in early 2003.
-With over 80,000 titles, including 150 new releases and an extensive world cinema catalogue, it's the best bet for those who want plenty to choose from.
-Recent films include Mad Max and Still Alice.
+With over 80,000 titles, including 120 new releases and an extensive world cinema catalogue, it's the best bet for those who want plenty to choose from.
+Recent films include Spotlight and The Big Short.

 How much?
 It offers four different subscription packages, but only one has a free trial (make sure that it receives your DVDs before the end of the trial or you may be charged).
 See the table below:

 Cinema Paradiso packages compared